rustyameadows/Page-Transitions/README.md

 Page-Transitions
 ================

-A little but of CSS &amp; JS to animate page transitions
+A little bit of CSS &amp; JS to animate page transitions